Vaishnavi-Devendran/Vaishnavi-Devendran/README.md

 I'm an expereinced Data Science professional with a passion for building intelligent systems and extracting actionable insights from data.
 I have hands-on experience in AI, machine learning, and data analytics, with a proven ability to develop scalable solutions to solve complex challenges.

-As a recent graduate from Trinity College Dublin with an MSc in Computer Science, I'm passionate about applying my skills to real-world problems.
+Pursuing Msc in Computer Science - Data Science from Trinity College Dublin, I'm passionate about applying my skills to real-world problems.
 ---
 ### My Toolbox
 ---